Cacti/cacti/README.md

 Cacti plugins supported by The Cacti Group.
 Our current long lived version of Cacti in the `1.2.x` branch.
 The current release version of this branch is Cacti 1.2.22.
 Sometime in December 2022, we will release Cacti 1.2.23.

-This maintainenance release has several bugs fixes, and significantly more welcomed feature enhancements.
+This pending maintainenance release has several bugs fixes, and significantly more welcomed feature enhancements.
 You can review the CHANGELOG for the `1.2.x` branch for more information on that.